Facts about Belgrade EXPO 2027

 Ask your government to withdraw/decline to participate!

-If you work in media, academic sector or if you are part of civil society
+If you work in media, the academic sector, or if you are part of civil society,

 Get in touch